bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

     :::

 ### Use a Creature
-- Initiate a fight by turning your Creature card 90 degrees to an “exhausted” position.
-Choose an opponent’s creature to battle.
+- Initiate a fight by turning your Creature card 90 degrees to an **exhausted** position.
+Choose an opponent’s creature to fight.
 Creatures deal damage simultaneously.
-The winner can collect elements from the opponent’s creature if it has Artifacts attached.
+The winner can collect elements from the opponent’s creature if it has Artifacts (items) attached.

 ## Step 6: Ready Cards and Collect Elements

-Turn all “exhausted” cards back to a ready position.
+Turn all **exhausted** cards back to a ready position.
 Collect any elements gained during your turn.

 :::info Notes
 There is a maximum capacity for each element type, based on the available space on your Gem Tokens.
 If you cannot place a gained element due to lack of capacity, you must discard that element.